Kame03/KPManager/README.md

 <img src="https://github.com/Kame03/KPManager/blob/master/assets/icon/icon.png" alt="icon" width="150"/>

-**A Spigot plugin for Minecraft servers that welcomes players with a personalized message, and also broadcasts their country of origin to the whole server using IP geolocation.**
+** A Spigot plugin for Minecraft servers that welcomes players with a personalized message, and also broadcasts their country of origin to the whole server using IP geolocation.
+Additionally, it manages the tab list in Minecraft, allowing for custom text in the header and footer and adding ping monitoring after player's usernames.**

 ### Features:

-    Personalized welcome message for each player upon join Broadcast of player's country of origin to the entire server IP geolocation using a third-party service
+    Personalized welcome message for each player upon join.
+    Broadcast of player's country of origin to the entire server using IP geolocation through a third-party service.
+    Tab and ping management for a better player experience.
+    Customizable tab header and footer with ping monitoring after player's usernames.

 ### Installation: